Salesforce Data Integration: Definition, Challenges, Benefits, and Implementation

 For instance, Apex is bound by governor limits, which hampers its integration capabilities.
 Besides, these native tools offer little security, necessitating the addition of 3rd-party integrations for better data integration security and reliability.

-Salesforce 3rd-Party Integrations
+Salesforce Third-Party Integrations

-Salesforce seamlessly integrates data with 3rd-party apps, using inbound and outbound messages.
+Salesforce seamlessly integrates data with third-party apps, using inbound and outbound messages.
 This process follows the ETL (Extract, Transform, Load) protocol in AppExchange tools like Lightning Web Components, Data Import Wizard and Data Loader, Dataloader.io, and Skyvia.

 Dataloader.io is a tool that helps maintain historical context and improve the accuracy of the process.